UChicagoSUPERgroup/TrackingTransparencyPETS2024/README.md

   The database uses Google's Lovefield library, which provides a relational database using IndexedDB in the browser.

-  We use six tables.
-Some of the information in the tables is experimental!
+  For detailed information on each table, please see the `database.md` file in the `doc` folder.

   - **Ads**: data about ads served to user
   - **GoogleInference**: my ad center information (companies, interests, demographics, and videos)